scar45/retro-crt-startpage/README.md

 ## Editing  ```links.json```

 Before working with this file, you'll need to rename the example ```links.dist.json``` to ```links.json```.
 You can simply start editing the file with a text editor, and modify each link to your liking.
-Here's an example:
+Here's an example of valid JSON with two links:
 ```
+{
+  "link": [
     {
       "name": "Syncthing",
       "url": "https://syncthing.net/",